-The clearer part of the year in Paris begins around May 6 and lasts for 5.2 months, ending around October 13.
-On July 22, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 62% of the time, and overcast or mostly cloudy 38% of the time.
+The clearer part of the year in Paris begins around May 7 and lasts for 5.2 months, ending around October 12.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Paris varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Paris is May, with an average of 8.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 30% on May 23.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Paris experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Paris.
-The most rain falls during the 31 days centered around May 31, with an average total accumulation of 1.8 inches.
+The month with the most rain in Paris is December, with an average rainfall of 1.8 inches.

-The least rain falls around March 4, with an average total accumulation of 1.2 inches.
+The month with the least rain in Paris is March, with an average rainfall of 1.2 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.